University Years (1977-1984)

 In 1984, I decided to finish my last year of engineering school and get a double major, while waiting for Mani to graduate.
 I was so close, and why not?

-At that same time, I got a very small research grant from the Space Studies Institute in Princeton, New Jersey, for studying pulsed power sources for a lunar based electric launcher called a Mass Driver.
+Eventually, I got a very small research grant from the Space Studies Institute in Princeton, New Jersey, for studying pulsed power sources for a lunar based electric launcher called a Mass Driver.
+A new professor, Dr. Renfroe, was a key to getting that.
+He indicated that the grant money was relatively trivial, and it was more out of mutual interest in the topic than for the pay.
 My pay was laughably small, $1000, but I would have done it for free.
 We also had a trip sponsored to a wonderful research center in Austin, Texas.
-Dr. Renfroe was a new, shining star in the otherwise drab engineering department I had left behind (and who, incidentally, disliked the same professors I disliked, while liking the same ones I liked).
+Dr. Renfroe was a new, shining star in the otherwise drab engineering department I had left behind (and who, incidentally, disliked some of the same professors I disliked, while liking the same ones I liked).
+He was a Mormon with a wide worldly view.
 We became friends.

 On the side, I had another interesting job plus one OK job which paid our bills.